 Prevention of non-attendance Schools and wider professionals have communicated a clear expectation to children and families regarding good UNIVERSAL school attendance.
 They have identified a potential emerging issue and are putting steps in place to avoid escalation.
 Has good attendance been discussed with the parent to make sure they understand the implications of school non-attendance?
-Have the child and family had op • Have the child and family had opportunities to discuss their attendance concerns and any support they feel would improve attendance?
-Do professionals who are involved with the family include attendance targets in their planning to support this child and their family?
-Have other siblings been taken into consideration?
-Is there a pattern of non-attendance?
-Have schools and professionals investigated any mitigating circumstances outside or inside school that could be impacting the child's attendance?
-Have schools and professionals investigated any mitigating circumstances outside or inside school that could be impacting the child's attendance?
+Have the child and family had opportunities to discuss their attendance concerns and any support they feel would improve attendance? • Do professionals who are involved with the family include attendance targets in their planning to support this child and their family?

+- Have other siblings been taken into consideration?
+Is there a pattern of non-attendance? - Have schools and professionals investigated any mitigating circumstances outside or inside school that could be impacting the child's attendance?
+Have actions been taken to address them?

-Identify and Understand Schools and wider professionals will use attendance records to monitor groups at risk of poor attendance.
-If TARGETTED GROUP/INDIVIDUAL barriers to school attendance are identified, schools and wider partners will work together to understand and address need.
-Have conversations taken place to listen and understand the children and families' reasons for declining attendance?
+Identify and Understand TARGETTED GROUP/INDIVIDUAL Schools and wider professionals will use attendance records to monitor groups at risk of poor attendance.
+If barriers to school attendance are identified, schools and wider partners will work together to understand and address need.

-- Are children approaching or classed as persistently absence (90% and under)? - Have the barriers impacting attendance been identified, explored, and have appropriate interventions been put in place? - Has school implemented appropriate support to address barriers? - Have individual assessments taken place to address any behaviour or learning needs? - Have school-based circumstances, reasonable adjustments, been considered? i.e., timetable management, uniform adaptations, etc. - Are SMART targets in place to include attendance specific targets for the child, family, school, and wider professionals' action?
+- Have conversations taken place to listen and understand the children and families' reasons for declining attendance? - Are children approaching or classed as persistently absence (90% and under)? - Have the barriers impacting attendance been identified, explored, and have appropriate interventions been put in place? - Has school implemented appropriate support to address barriers? - Have individual assessments taken place to address any behaviour or learning needs? - Have school-based circumstances, reasonable adjustments, been considered? i.e., timetable management, uniform adaptations, etc. - Are SMART targets in place to include attendance specific targets for the child, family, school, and wider professionals' action?